holochain/docs-pages/src/pages/resources/howtos/debugging.md

 Launcher and Kangaroo default both `RUST_LOG` and `WASM_LOG` to `warn` but add some sensible defaults to reduce noise; you can see the defaults [here in the kangaroo-electron codebase](https://github.com/holochain/kangaroo-electron/blob/89ff7ba9721785c0e4f196707016418aaccadad1/src/main/holochainManager.ts#L102-L111).

-The standalone `holochain` conductor binary doesn't set a default log level.
+The standalone `holochain` conductor binary and the `hc` dev tool don't set a default log level.

 ### Understanding the logs